 When you have determined that there is no user error involved, and replication still either does not work at all or is unstable, it is time to send us a bug report.
 We need to obtain as much information as possible from you to be able to track down the bug.
 Please spend some time and effort in preparing a good bug report.

-Ensure that the slave is running with binary logging enabled (the
+Ensure that the replica is running with binary logging enabled (the

 log_binsystem variable), and with the

---log-slave-updatesoption enabled, which causes the slave to log the updates that it receives from the master into its own binary logs.
+--log-slave-updatesoption enabled, which causes the replica to log the updates that it receives from the source into its own binary logs.
 These settings are the defaults.

 Save all evidence before resetting the replication state.
 If we have no information or only sketchy information, it becomes difficult or impossible for us to track down the problem.
 The evidence you should collect is:

 All binary log files from the replica